-Questions To Ask When Looking For Dogs For Adoption At Animal Shelters
+Questions To Ask When Looking For Dogs At Animal Shelters

 Animal shelters should perform background checks on potential adopters and require applications.
 This is to make sure that dogs go to safe homes that will provide the right kind of care.
-Make sure the shelter you are considering goes through these important steps.
+Make sure the shelter you’re considering goes through these important steps.

-You will probably also need to sign a contract stating that you are willing to pay costs associated with the dog, that you will provide adequate care, that you are allowed to have a dog in your home, especially if you have a landlord, and that you will return the dog to the shelter if you cannot provide care among other stipulations.
+You’ll probably also need to sign a contract stating that you’re willing to pay costs associated with the dog, that you’ll provide adequate care, that you’re allowed to have a dog in your home, especially if you have a landlord, and that you will return the dog to the shelter if you cannot provide care among other stipulations.

 The Benefits Of Finding Dogs For Adoption Through Animal Shelters

-The trial period that most shelters offer can be beneficial, too, as you can be confident knowing that you made the right choice and if something doesn’t work out, the shelter will take the dog back and look for a more appropriate home for them.
+The trial period that many shelters offer can be beneficial, too.
+You can be confident knowing that you made the right choice, and if something doesn’t work out, the shelter will take the dog back and look for a more appropriate home for them.

 Have you adopted from an animal shelter before?
-What would you recommend to someone looking for dogs for adoption?
+What would you recommend to someone looking for dogs to adopt?
 Let us know in the comments below!